How do I terminate all my resources before closing my AWS account?

 Amazon Elastic Compute Cloud (Amazon EC2)

-- To delete active Amazon EC2 instances, see How do I delete or terminate EC2 resources?
+- To delete active Amazon EC2 instances, see How do I delete or terminate my Amazon EC2 resources?

 - Even after you terminate your Amazon EC2 instances, you incur charges for the Amazon Elastic Block Store (Amazon EBS) volumes that you attached to your EC2 instances.
 Be sure to delete the Amazon EBS volumes and Amazon EBS snapshots.
 For more information, see Why am I being charged for EBS when all my instances are stopped?